sumo-digital-academy/cs_portfolio/cv-a.markdown

 ## Work History
 ### Multi-National Business Automatons
+Duration: July 2022 - June 2023
 Role: Junior Systems Analyst
-Duration: July 2022 - June 2023

-As I couldn't get a placement in the games industry, I spent a year at MNBA (a leader in enterprise technology solutions) working in systems analysis and IT consulting.
+I couldn't get a placement in the games industry, so I spent a year working in systems analysis and IT consulting at MNBA (a leader in enterprise technology solutions).
 My key responsibilities included:
 - **System Design & Implementation:** Assisted in creating scalable IT solutions, focusing on cloud computing and ERP systems.
 - **Client Consultation:** Worked with clients to understand their needs, offering technical support and recommendations to enhance their IT infrastructure
 - **Data Analysis:** Performed data analysis to identify performance issues and improvement opportunities, presenting findings to management.